 4. Fineshade Wood, Northamptonshire – Dales Wood trail (3 miles)

-Head into Dalby forest and explore with your senses the Paxton Moor trail on this gentle walk.
-Situated close to the entrance of Dalby and passing through areas of ancient woodland this walk is perfect for moments of reflection.
+Head into Dalby forest and explore with your senses on the gentle Pexton Moor trail.
+Situated close to the entrance of Dalby and passing through areas of ancient woodland, this walk is perfect for taking moments of reflection.
 You may even spot some wildlife along the way.

 6. High Lodge, Thetford Forest, Suffolk - Beech Trail (3 miles)